astropy/astropy/docs/visualization/wcsaxes/index.rst

 was previously distributed as a standalone package, but is now included in :ref:`astropy.visualization <astropy-visualization>`.

-Compared to packages such as `APLpy <http://aplpy.readthedocs.io>`__, WCSAxes is a framework that is closer to the Matplotlib API and allows more advanced plots to be made, but on the other hand requires more code for simple plots.
-APLpy will in future be updated to make use of WCSAxes and provide a simpler interface for making common plots.
+.. _wcsaxes-getting-started:

 Getting started
 ===============

-The following is a simple example of plotting an image with the WCSAxes package, and overlaying the coordinate grid from the image as well as an equatorial coordinate grid.
+The following is a very simple example of plotting an image with the WCSAxes
+package:

 .. plot::
    :context: reset